WHAT IS GEOPOETICS?

 BEYOND THE BOOK

 Even if our immediate goal right now it to print and distribute the book, our ambition is also to make the geopoetics grow beyond its own boundaries.
 Below you will find a list of what we want to accomplish and in what order.
-The list begins where we stand, with merchandise and toys, but it ends, we hope, properly, with a fully liberated earth constituency and a global geocratic distribution of power.
+The list begins where we stand, with toys and symbols, but it ends, we hope, properly, with a fully liberated earth constituency and a global geocratic distribution of power.

 Under the heading “Rule of the Earth” we will work together with all involved artists and contributors to collect all art and imagery of the project in one full-color volume.
 This will include documentation of the built temples and centers (see below).